bofie/cs168_student/projects/proj1_chat/spec.md

 In this part of the assignment, it's fine to use blocking sockets.
 "Blocking" means that a socket call may not return for a while, until the call completes.
 Cases when socket calls won't complete immediately include:

-- `send`: if the socket's internal buffer is full so not data can be written
+- `send`: if the socket's internal buffer is full so no data can be written
 - `recv`: if the internal buffer is empty, so there's no data to read (e.g., if the client has paused sending)
 - `accept`: if these are no clients currently trying to connect